-The LAPD West Valley Police Station in the San Fernando Valley has jurisdiction over most of the west end and middle of the valley.
+The West Valley Police Station, a key authority in the San Fernando Valley, holds jurisdiction over the majority of the valley's western and central areas.

 West Valley Community Police Station